 Large Group Health Insurance & Employee Benefits

 What is considered a large group and how is it rated?
-By William F. Schaake, CIC, CRM

 By most carrier standards, a large group would be an account with 51 or more eligible employees.
 However this term can be very subjective.
 A company with 51 eligible employees, but only a handful participating would still be considered a large group by most state insurance departments.
 However the broker and the group administrator may not agree.
 This is primarily because large groups are generally subject to medical underwriting, experience rating or having the rates based on the demographics - i.e. basing the rates on the average age, dependent status, zip code and gender make-up.
 Many times this rating process includes the employees not even participating on the plan.